-k) The syndicate operates in four separate currency funds of Sterling, Euro, United States ('US') dollars and Canadian dollars.
-Items expressed in sterling, Euros and Canadian dollars are translated to US dollars at the three years' average rates of exchange ruling at the balance sheet date.
-The Euro, US dollar and Canadian dollar three years' average exchange rates as at 31 December 2012 are Euro 0.75, Sterling 0.63 and Canadian dollar 1.00.
+k) The syndicate operates in four separate currency funds of sterling, euro, US dollars and Canadian dollars.
+Items expressed in sterling, euros and Canadian dollars are translated to US dollars at the three years' average rates of exchange ruling at the balance sheet date.
+The euro, US dollar and Canadian dollar three years' average exchange rates as at 31 December 2013 are euro 0.75, sterling 0.63 and Canadian dollar 1.0.